Thyme and Thymol: Herbal Health Benefits

 Thyme is pronounced like the word "time" while thymol is pronounced "thigh-mol ".

-The Thyme Plant and its Culinary Uses
+The Plant and Its Culinary Uses

 Thyme is a member of the mint family.
 There are many different varieties of the plant.
 These often have delightful names such as orange balsam thyme and passion pink thyme.
 The herb grows in the wild and is also cultivated as an ornamental or food plant.